The Bed Sitting Room (1969) poster

 Crew

-Director – Richard Lester, Screenplay – John Antrobus, Adaptation – Charles Woods, Based on the Play by John Antrobus & Spike Milligan, Producers – Richard Lester & Oscar Lewenstein, Photography – David Watkin, Music – Ken Thorne, Special Effects – Phil Stokes, Production Design – Assherton Gordon.
+Director – Richard Lester, Screenplay – John Antrobus, Adaptation – Charles Woods, Based on the Play The Bed Sitting Room (1963) by John Antrobus & Spike Milligan, Producers – Richard Lester & Oscar Lewenstein, Photography – David Watkin, Music – Ken Thorne, Special Effects – Phil Stokes, Production Design – Assherton Gordon.
 Production Company – Oscar Lewenstein Productions.

 Cast